akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 > The Offeror must include project activities to reach agreement with
 > DHSS IT and Program staff on DHSS IT support service lines and
 > identify any gaps.
 All gaps identified must include a plan of action
 > to address and resolve the gaps.
+This information should be included in the required support management plan deliverable.

 ### DHSS Service Line Engagement and Planning